The 10 Most Forgiving Irons

 Advertisement

-You can definitely argue that iron play is the most critical aspect of your golf game.
+You can argue that iron play is the most critical aspect of your golf game.
 After all, isn’t that how you get to the green for those birdie putts?
-A lousy iron game means you’re trying to get up and down for par at best, and bad iron shots often lead to double bogey or worse.
+A lousy iron game leaves you scrambling for par, and bad iron shots often lead to double bogey or worse.

 • TaylorMade Qi HL (Game Improvement)